 We are responsible for licensing renewable energy generation in the zone between 12 and 200 nautical miles offshore.
 This means that, if you are laying cables to connect offshore wind farms to shore, you will need our permission for the full length of those electricity cables.

-These rights are granted to either the wind farm developer or a dedicated Offshore Transmission Asset Owner (OFTO) and this is carried out as part of the Offshore Wind leasing process – for further information see here.
+These rights are granted to either the wind farm developer or a dedicated Offshore Transmission Asset Owner (OFTO) – for further information see here.
 All other types of cables are managed directly with the prospective owner.

 We also ask to be informed of cables and pipelines in the sea between the 12 and 200 nautical mile limit, as other activities may be impacted (please email details to firstname.lastname@example.org).
 This helps us provide up-to-date information to other seabed users.